confetti-framework/docs/errors.md

 #### Custom

 Do you want to add extra data to an error/exception?
-In other languages you would extend a class with an extra field.
+In other languages you would extend a class.
 Go has a SOLID solution for this: Each error can be wrapped in multiple structs.
 To add data to an error you just have to create a struct yourself (which then also contains the original error).
 If you want to add an error code to your error, you can make te following:

     func WithCode(err error, code string) *withCode {
         if err == nil {